sinnovah/blog/README.md

 # Installation

 - Fork this repository and clone it to your local machine.
-- This repository is configured to automatically deploy to a hosted server using GitHub Actions whenever code is pushed to the main branch (CI/CD pipeline).
+- This repository is configured to automatically lint, unit test, and deploy to a hosted server using GitHub Actions whenever code is pushed to the main branch (CI/CD pipeline).
 If you prefer not to set up a production environment, you can simply delete the ```.github/workflows/deploy.yml``` file.

     However, if you'd like to set up the CI/CD pipeline, follow these steps:
     - Set up SSH keys on your hosting server, you will need to read the relevant documentation provided by your hosting provider.